opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_14/report.md

 ## Debt of $1m owed to the Mother’s estate

 52     The Sisters ask for the falsification of a sum of $1m said to be owed to the Mother’s estate.
 The Brothers say this arises from the sale of the JB Land.
-The Sisters contend that prior to the sale of the JB Land, the beneficiaries had agreed to a five-way split of the Mother’s share of the monies from the sale of the JB Land amongst each sibling.[\[note: 51\]](#Ftn_51) There was thus no liability to the Mother for the sum of $1m, and any claim to the contrary was simply an excuse devised by the Brothers to explain away their failure to distribute the assets.[\[note: 52\]](#Ftn_52)
+The Sisters contend that prior to the sale of the JB Land, the beneficiaries had agreed to a five-way split of the Mother’s share of the monies from the sale of the JB Land amongst each sibling.[^51] There was thus no liability to the Mother for the sum of $1m, and any claim to the contrary was simply an excuse devised by the Brothers to explain away their failure to distribute the assets.[^52]

-53     In contrast, the Brothers contend that the Mother, as the rightful beneficiary of half of the Testator’s residuary Estate, was entitled to the sum as part of a distribution.[\[note: 53\]](#Ftn_53) They argue that the five children had received a total of $1m from the sale of the JB Land as an advance of monies, with the Mother receiving her share at a later date.[\[note: 54\]](#Ftn_54) Under the Will, the Mother was entitled to half of all the Testator’s real property; the entitlement to half of the JB Land proceeds arose out of this devise.
+53     In contrast, the Brothers contend that the Mother, as the rightful beneficiary of half of the Testator’s residuary Estate, was entitled to the sum as part of a distribution.[^53] They argue that the five children had received a total of $1m from the sale of the JB Land as an advance of monies, with the Mother receiving her share at a later date.[^54] Under the Will, the Mother was entitled to half of all the Testator’s real property; the entitlement to half of the JB Land proceeds arose out of this devise.

 54     On this issue, the Brothers as fiduciaries bear the burden of demonstrating that any entry is properly made: see above, at \[34\].
 The Sisters signed their transfers in due course, with the second plaintiff’s pre-condition for the proceeds to be paid equally between the five siblings (without any payment to the Mother) still in place.
 This is at odds with any agreement that the five-way split of the Mother’s share of the JB Land was merely an advance distribution of funds.
 Indeed, no agreement was alleged.
-UVL gave evidence that the signatures of all beneficiaries were needed for the land sale to be effected, and that the second plaintiff refused to sign the relevant transfer documents unless the Mother’s share of the proceeds was divided amongst the five children.[\[note: 55\]](#Ftn_55) His evidence was that the Mother had “informed \[him\] that she would not confront the second Plaintiff and was agreeable to receive her share at a later date”.[\[note: 56\]](#Ftn_56) In other words, the Brothers’ defence was that the Mother deferred the receipt of her share.
+UVL gave evidence that the signatures of all beneficiaries were needed for the land sale to be effected, and that the second plaintiff refused to sign the relevant transfer documents unless the Mother’s share of the proceeds was divided amongst the five children.[^55] His evidence was that the Mother had “informed \[him\] that she would not confront the second Plaintiff and was agreeable to receive her share at a later date”.[^56] In other words, the Brothers’ defence was that the Mother deferred the receipt of her share.

 55     The surrounding evidence belie the Brothers’ narrative, for three reasons.
-First, the proceeds from the sale of the JB Land were $879,800.[\[note: 57\]](#Ftn_57) The Mother’s entitlement in such an instance would be $439,900, not $1m.
-Even if one were to take into account the additional funds that were taken out of the Estate account and added to the $879,800 to form the total disbursement of $1m to the five children, this would not equate to an entitlement of $1m.[\[note: 58\]](#Ftn_58) The correct method to reflect any deferral in payment on the Mother’s part in the accounts would be to reflect $439,900 as owing to her for the land.
+First, the proceeds from the sale of the JB Land were $879,800.[^57] The Mother’s entitlement in such an instance would be $439,900, not $1m.
+Even if one were to take into account the additional funds that were taken out of the Estate account and added to the $879,800 to form the total disbursement of $1m to the five children, this would not equate to an entitlement of $1m.[^58] The correct method to reflect any deferral in payment on the Mother’s part in the accounts would be to reflect $439,900 as owing to her for the land.
 While counsel for the Brothers argues that money is fungible, the proceeds from the sale of land were a specific amount.

-56     Second, the Estate received significant dividends in 2012.[\[note: 59\]](#Ftn_59) The Mother could have been repaid the sum she had deferred receipt on at that point, but was not.
+56     Second, the Estate received significant dividends in 2012.[^59] The Mother could have been repaid the sum she had deferred receipt on at that point, but was not.

 57     Third, the accounts do not reflect the Mother’s debt at all.
-Despite the JB Land being sold in 2011,[\[note: 60\]](#Ftn_60) the $1m (or even the $439,900), owed to the Mother was not recorded in the accounts kept by the accounts clerk at \[D\] Company.
-This was despite the accounts having acknowledged the sale of the JB Land.[\[note: 61\]](#Ftn_61) Indeed, no debt to the Mother was reflected even in the accounts annexed to the defence filed.
+Despite the JB Land being sold in 2011,[^60] the $1m (or even the $439,900), owed to the Mother was not recorded in the accounts kept by the accounts clerk at \[D\] Company.
+This was despite the accounts having acknowledged the sale of the JB Land.[^61] Indeed, no debt to the Mother was reflected even in the accounts annexed to the defence filed.
 The lack of any entry in the accounts supports the Sisters’ position that the Mother waived her entitlement altogether.

 58     I therefore accept the Sisters’ position that the distribution of the JB Land proceeds after the second plaintiff’s clear request shows that the Mother had waived her entitlement to her portion of the residual Estate from the sale of the JB Land.
 I also agree that the $1m debt was created as an excuse to counter the Sisters’ allegation made in this suit that the Brothers had tarried unreasonably with regard to distributing the assets for an unreasonably lengthy period of time.

 59     I should mention the expert evidence of Mr Sim on the $1m entry is of limited usefulness.
-He admitted that he did not take any steps to inquire into the circumstances of the purported debt to the Mother’s estate beyond the instructions of UVL.[\[note: 62\]](#Ftn_62)
+He admitted that he did not take any steps to inquire into the circumstances of the purported debt to the Mother’s estate beyond the instructions of UVL.[^62]

 60     I thus find that the sum of $1m owing to the Mother’s estate should be falsified.
 As this sum has yet to be disbursed to the Mother’s estate, it is simply to be removed as an outstanding liability from the Estate account.

 ## The Eastern Mansion property

-61     The Sisters argue that the Brothers, in failing to consult them with regard to the affairs of the Eastern Mansion property and not attempting to rent it out, have failed to maximise its value.[\[note: 63\]](#Ftn_63) They are thus seeking to surcharge the late Testator’s Estate account with the value of the rental income that would have been otherwise collected by the Testator’s Estate until the sale of the Eastern Mansion property, a sum of $84,600.
+61     The Sisters argue that the Brothers, in failing to consult them with regard to the affairs of the Eastern Mansion property and not attempting to rent it out, have failed to maximise its value.[^63] They are thus seeking to surcharge the late Testator’s Estate account with the value of the rental income that would have been otherwise collected by the Testator’s Estate until the sale of the Eastern Mansion property, a sum of $84,600.
 This essentially constitutes a claim under the head of equitable compensation, which resembles common law damages in that it is awarded by way of compensation to the plaintiff for his loss (see _Then Khek Khoon and another v Arjun Permanand Samtani and another and other suits_ at \[105\]; _Mothew_ at 17G–H).

 62     The Brothers instead claim that it was pursuant to the Testator’s late wishes that they decided not to rent out the Eastern Mansion property.
-They allowed the Testator’s mistress to stay rent-free in the Eastern Mansion property until the house was sold.[\[note: 64\]](#Ftn_64) I note that the Brothers were unable to adduce any direct documentary evidence evincing the late Testator’s intention for his mistress to stay rent free in the Eastern Mansion property.[\[note: 65\]](#Ftn_65)
+They allowed the Testator’s mistress to stay rent-free in the Eastern Mansion property until the house was sold.[^64] I note that the Brothers were unable to adduce any direct documentary evidence evincing the late Testator’s intention for his mistress to stay rent free in the Eastern Mansion property.[^65]

 63     Taking a holistic view of the evidence, I am of the opinion that the Brothers’ decision to allow Mdm Kok to reside there rent-free until the time of the en-bloc sale was a reasonable one.
-The Brothers adduced evidence that the late Testator had been paying for the utility bills for his mistress and her family since 1993 and he had issued a cheque of $150,000 dated 24 May 1996 to Mdm Kok.[\[note: 66\]](#Ftn_66).
+The Brothers adduced evidence that the late Testator had been paying for the utility bills for his mistress and her family since 1993 and he had issued a cheque of $150,000 dated 24 May 1996 to Mdm Kok.[^66].
 Mdm Kok’s daughter was an employee of one of the Companies at the time of his passing.
 These facts support the Brothers’ contention that the Testator wished for Mdm Kok to remain at the Eastern Mansion property rent-free until the en bloc sale.
 Importantly, I note that the Brothers would possess a financial incentive to rent out the Eastern Mansion property, as they too would have benefitted by virtue of their position as beneficiaries of the late Testator’s Estate.
 Their interests aligned with those of their Sisters on this issue.

 64     Notwithstanding, the Brothers, as part of their responsibility as executors to keep beneficiaries informed, ought to have kept the Sisters apprised with regard to the affairs of the Eastern Mansion property, and they did not.
 I am of the view, nevertheless, that had they done so, the Sisters would in all probability have agreed with this course of action.
 Their Mother was still alive during this period, and even if they disagreed with the Testator’s preference, such a decision would have minimised embarrassment to their Mother.